- Why do fountain pens need cleaning?

 - How to clean an old fountain pen

-How to clean a fountain pen – A guide
+- How to clean a fountain pen with a removable nib

 - Remove old ink cartridges if possible

 - Soak nib and assembly in cold, clean water for anywhere between 20 mins and two days, depending on the scale of the problem

 - Dry as thoroughly as possible with a lint-free cloth or towel